Category: Note-taking apps

 Scrivener

-Ulysses fails first because binder-level hierarchy and compilation control are constrained.
+Ulysses fails first because it breaks when binder-level hierarchy and compilation control are constrained.

 Verdict